thetangram/tangram/doc/tag-definition.md

 </div>
 ```

-Another example, with a component acting as holder for three components
+Another example, with a component as holder for HTML content and three components

 ```html
 <div data-name=root>